Warhammer Quest: Reception

 In the January 1996 edition of Dragon (Issue 225), Rick Swan liked the high quality of the game components, and the "easy-on-the-brain explanations" of the rules.
 But Swan objected to actual object of the game, which he summed up as "a string of random events, most of them combat encounters, with an occasional death trap thrown in to break the monotony."
-Swan also noted the game's complete lack of realism, but said, "Warhammer Quest doesn’t pretend to be realistic, and therefore doesn’t deserve to be criticized for its lack of logic.
-That’s like criticizing a candy bar for its lack of vitamins."
-Swan concluded by giving the game an average rating of 4 out of 6, and only recommended the game as a means of training up new role-players: "Warhammer Quest does a admirable job of incorporating role-playing fundamentals, and thus serves as a painless introduction to RPGs.
-And when Quest-ers get the hang of hit points and attribute scores, that’s where you step in with Call of Cthulhu or the AD&D game."
+Swan also noted the game's complete lack of realism, but said, "Warhammer Quest doesn't pretend to be realistic, and therefore doesn't deserve to be criticized for its lack of logic.
+That's like criticizing a candy bar for its lack of vitamins."
+Swan concluded by giving the game an average rating of 4 out of 6, and only recommended the game as a means of training up new role-players: "Warhammer Quest does a [sic] admirable job of incorporating role-playing fundamentals, and thus serves as a painless introduction to RPGs.
+And when Quest-ers get the hang of hit points and attribute scores, that's where you step in with Call of Cthulhu or the AD&D game."